-Jamar Rolando McNaughton, using the moniker Chronixx, has ignited a torch in people’s hearts the world over and is confidently lighting the path for an entire generation of youths to rediscover roots and culture.
-Born October 10, 1992, Chronixx was musically nurtured from an early age by his father, the artist Chronicle, and grew up surrounded by the likes of Burro Banton, Norris Man and Gregory Isaacs.
-This was before ‘Little Chronicle’ benefited from the mentorship of Danny Browne with whom he recorded his first tune in 2003.
-His remarkable ascension in the music industry was in full effect when he began harmonizing for artists such as Lutan Fyah and providing production assistance for tracks sung by Konshens, Munga Honorable, Popcaan and others.
+Born Jamar Rolando McNaughton on October 10, 1992, Chronixx was musically nurtured from an early age by his father, dancehall artist Chronicle, and grew up surrounded by the likes of Burro Banton and Gregory Isaacs.
+His remarkable ascension in the music industry began in the background; harmonizing for artists such as Lutan Fyah and providing production assistance for tracks sung by Popcaan, Konshens and others.

-With so much accomplished in so short a time, the world is bracing for greater wonders from this young man who walks with an old soul.
+With so much accomplished in such short time, the world is bracing for greater wonders from this young man who walks with an old soul.
 For Chronixx himself, music is a mission and history is being made everyday still.